Abby Dowse Flaunts Insane Body In A Graphic Crop Top & Tiny Bikini

 Abby Dowse‘s latest social media upload has fans drooling over her hotness.
-The Australian smokeshow took to Instagram on Friday to showcase a steamy look from online retailer, Fashion Nova, and drove followers into a frenzy with her jaw-dropping curves.
+The Australian smokeshow took to Instagram on Friday to showcase a steamy look from online retailer Fashion Nova and drove followers into a frenzy with her jaw-dropping curves.
 The bombshell rocked a flirty crop top and bikini ensemble, putting her incredible figure on display in a provocative pose.
-While her scanty outfit was no racier than the seductive getups Abby has been showcasing lately, her devoted admirers couldn’t help but be amazed by the model’s fierce physique.
+While her scanty outfit was no racier than the seductive get-ups Abby has been showcasing lately, her devoted admirers couldn’t help but be amazed by the model’s fierce physique.

 “Body is the best it’s ever looked,” one follower commented on her photo, adding a fire emoji for emphasis.